juanmanuel96/flask-mongodb/docs/collections.md

     body = fields.StringField(min_length=25, max_length=1000)
 ```

 This is all that is required to create a model.
-Add this model package to the `MODELS` config variable to register the collection.

 ## Making queries